dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.10.0-RC1

+###### What's new
+- We have a new feature that enables merchants to choose which image size they prefer to use for different contexts in Magento.
+Configurable via **Stores > Configuration > dotdigital > Configuration > Image Types**.

+###### Improvements
+- We’ve added the `email_coupon_attribute` table to the list of tables to drop in the module’s `Uninstall` class.
+- We added a new MFTF test to check the Swagger API page, in case our code had caused it to break.

+###### Bug fixes
+- We made a small change to improve our error handling when retrieving lists of programs from Engagement Cloud.

 # 4.9.1

 ###### Bug fixes